jpotts/alfresco-rule-management/README.md

 * When users have many rule sets, comprised of many rules, scattered across the repository, it is often a manually-intensive task to:
   * Duplicate rule sets from one folder to one or more folders
   * Convert “local” rules to “shared” rules and vice versa
+  * Link a shared rule into one or more folders

 ## Goals

 1. Create a REST API to help with these rule management tasks
 1. Modify the Share rule configuration UI with additional rule management functionality
 1. Create a new admin console page for bulk rule management

+All of these goals are works-in-progress, although enough has been done already to make this add-on useful in its current state.

 ## API